 - Requires almost constant help with self-care

-- Weight loss during previous six months due to difficultly eating or drinking sufficiently
+- Weight loss during the previous six months due to difficulty eating or drinking sufficiently

 - Palliative performance scale or Karnofsky score of 40% or less